jprante/elasticsearch-jdbc/README.md

 	]

 `sql.statement` - the SQL statement

+`sql.callable` - boolean flag, if true, the SQL statement is interpreted as a JDBC CallableStatement for stored procedures (default: false).

 `sql.parameter` - bind parameters for the SQL statement (in order).
 Some special values can be used with the following meanings: